tikv/pd/doc/clustering.md

 ```

-Use `http` to see cluster members:
+Use `http` to see the cluster members:

 ```bash
 http :12379/v2/members